-A postcard is sent to every enrolled student, and a college wide electronic mail is sent to current employees on an annual basis.
-The information contained on the post card and e-mail includes a brief summary of the contents of the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics, and the address for the web site where the report can be found on line.
+A college wide electronic mail is sent to current employees and students on an annual basis.
+The information contained in the e-mail includes a brief summary of the contents of the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics, and the address for the web site where the report can be found on line.